zsb8/Python_NLP_TFIDF/README.md

 # Python_TFIDF
-This programe was used in my NLP project.
+This programe was similar code which used in my NLP project.